Outbound Webhook Step

 requestModestringyesMust be MULTIPART.

-contentarrayyesKey-value pairs for form fields.
-Each item has key and value (supports mapping).
+contentarrayyesForm fields: each item has key and value (values support mapping).

 RAW_BINARY

-Send a file as the raw request body.
-The file can be a static reference or a mapping placeholder.
+Send a single file as the entire request body.

 nametyperequireddescription